jaga810/aws-amplify-social-network-app-workshop/content/50_follow_timeline/00_follow_back_end/_index.en.md

 	- `followerId` is the `username` of the person following.
 	- `tiemstamp` is the date and time when follow.
 - `@model`
-	-  GraphQL API doesn't have API for updating Post by specifing `mutations: ...` because user doesn't need to update Post in this app. [detail](https://docs.amplify.aws/cli/graphql-transformer/model#usage)
+	-  GraphQL API doesn't have API for updating Post by specifing `mutations: ...` because user doesn't need to update Post in this app.
-	- Post type doesn't have `createdAt` and `updatedAt` attributes which are created by default by specifing `timestamps:...`.
-Use AWS Timestamp `timestamp` attribute instead here.
 - `@auth`
 	- `{allow: owner...` allows users to create and view FollowRelationships
 	- `{allow: private... ` allows other users to view FollowRelasionship
-- `@key`
+- `@primaryKey`
-	- If you do not specify `name` or `queryField`, you can set Partition Key (PK) or Secondary Key (SK) of DynamoDB Table itself (not GSI).
 	- This time, get a list of FollowRelationships associated with a `followeId` to duplicate the Post to the Timeline of followers of those who posted the Post.
 	- So specify `followeeId` as PK and `followerId` as SK.